We earn a commission for products purchased through some links in this article.

 Everyone's gait – the natural movement of your foot as it interacts with the ground when you land – is unique.
 Runners pay particularly close attention to it, as it can reveal whether or not you might need extra support in your running shoes in order to aid your natural movement.

 Hyrox obviously involves a good amount of running – and your training will demand a lot of mileage – but comparatively speaking, it won't be as intense as, say, a half marathon or marathon training block.
-Nevertheless, it's a good idea to consider your foot type when choosing a Hyrox shoe – and if you haven't had a gait analysis before, you might want to consider getting one done.
+Nevertheless, it's a good idea to consider your foot type when choosing a Hyrox shoe – and if you haven't had a gait analysis before, you might want to consider one.

 Speed